Jump to Content

 Zeroing in on net-zero emissions

-A wind farm in Minco, Oklahoma, provides solar energy to our data center in Mayes County, Oklahoma.
+A wind farm in Minco, Oklahoma, provides energy to our data center in Mayes County, Oklahoma.

 Reducing emissions across our operations and value chain